-Mac OS X v10.5: Verifying DNS consistency for Active Directory binding
+OS X: Verifying DNS consistency for Active Directory binding

-The Mac OS X v10.5 Active Directory connector is dependent on locating and identifying both domain controllers (DC's) and Global Catalog servers (GC's) via DNS.
+Active Directory integration is dependent on locating and identifying both domain controllers (DC's) and Global Catalog servers (GC's) via DNS.
 In order for this functionality to work as expected, the DNS system hosting Active Directory must be complete, correct, and consistent.

-To verify the consistency of Active Directory service records (SRV records), the following dig command can be used to query DNS in Terminal:
+To verify the consistency of Active Directory service records (SRV records), the following Terminal command can be used to query DNS:

 dig -t SRV _service._tcp.fqdn.example.com

 ...where _service is the service to be queried (_ldap, _kerberos, _kpasswd or _gc) and fqdn.example.com is the fully qualified domain name of the Active Directory domain.